Martial background informs the understanding of combative environments, both armed and unarmed.

 Weapons were always a factor in the early schools: there are methods for fighting with your own weapons, transitioning to shorter weapons, taking your enemy’s weapon, using the enemy’s weapon against him (for example pinning them using their own sword or scabbard, or partially drawing their sword and cutting them with the blade), and other opportunistic tactics.

-In some schools, grappling was the curriculum for small weapons – in other words, it was the basis from which weapons such as shortswords, dagger, “fist load” weapons, and the like were used.
+In some schools, the curriculum for small weapons was the grappling method – in other words, it was the basis from which weapons such as shortswords, dagger, “fist load” weapons, and the like were used.

 This is kogusoku (think grappling with shorter weapons), from the Tennen Rishin-ryu.
 From 1:26 you will see some throws which most modern jiujitsuka should be familiar with.
 Note that these are done with shortsword vs. longsword.
 This is a demonstration of formal kata – in this case think the 18th century equivalent of “Gracie Self Defense.”

 There was less need for armored battle tactics and more for self defense skills in everyday clothing – albeit still within an armed society.

 Some schools dropped armored practice altogether, while others codified it in their teachings even as the emphasis in regular training changed.
 For example, the art in which Kano received license, and based much of his Judo on, was the Kito-ryu, which started as an aggressive armored battlefield grappling system.

 The term jujutsu came to be used only later.
 With it an increasing focus on unarmed techniques grew, as did competitive unarmed grappling matches between different schools – matches which existed long before the Kodokan was formed.